Changes you can expect at the polls because of coronavirus

-SEDGWICK COUNTY (KSNW)- As we near the Kansas primary election, there are a few changes you can expect when heading to the polls, as well as with the results process.
+WICHITA, Kan.
+(KSNW) – There are a few changes you can expect when heading to the polls as well as with the results process.

 “I thought about it a lot, but it didn’t scare me away from doing it,” said John Jones, voter.

-Shields on poll workers, gloves and take-home stylist to vote with are just a few changes you’ll see when heading to the polls on Aug.
-4.
+Shields on poll workers, gloves and take-home stylists to vote with are just a few changes you’ll see when heading to the polls today.

 For voters who were not able to renew their license during the pandemic, you can still show up to cast your ballot.